joshstevens19/rindexer/README.md

 checklist v1.0:
 - finish the documentation
-- add a getting started guide for rust / no-code
 - look into deployments to make it easy to do
 - add examples in the repo + callouts in the documentation
 - add readmes to the subprojects